thoschr/kalendar/README.md

 Remember to give the right permissions with `# chmod +x /bin/kalendar`.
 To see the effects of the plugins you may need to restart the application or refresh the view.
 If you create a desktop file, you shall use `kalendar` for the **Exec** field.

+### Tips

+If you right-click on an event, it'll be deleted.
+If you middle-click on an event, it'll be selected.
+Once an event is selected, you can move it with A (backward) or F (forward) keys and resize using S and D keys.
+Press Canc to cancel the selection.

 ### License
 GPLv3+